-The hours for the 2019-2020 school year are 8:40 am - 3:35 pm.
+The hours for the 2022-2023 school year are 8:40 am - 3:35 pm.

-Families dropping off children are permitted to do so at 8:35 am.
+Families dropping off children are permitted to do so at 8:40 am.
 Before care students will be admitted to the building beginning at 7:30 a.m.
 School activities will begin at 8:40 am with opening exercises and morning meeting beginning at 8:45 am each day.
-Breakfast will occur between 8:40 and 8:55am.
+Breakfast will occur between 8:40 and 8:55 am.
 Families should make every effort to get children to school on time as late arrivals impact the instructional and social time for all children.

-Families picking up their children are permitted to do so beginning at 3:30pm.
-Students must be picked up within 15 minutes of the dismissal time, unless they are signed up for after care.
-At 3:55pm any child not picked up will be placed in Aftercare, and the family will be charged a \$25.00 fee for the day.
+Families picking up their children are permitted to do so beginning at 3:20 pm.
+Students must be picked up within 15 minutes within the dismissal time, unless they are signed up for after care.
+At 3:55 pm any child not picked up will be placed in Aftercare, and the family will be charged a \$25.00 fee for the day.